SwimmingHoles.info logo

 DIRECTIONS General orientation: RT 181 runs generally south from the Blue Ridge Parkway (BRP) near Linville Falls, at about milepost 315, to Morganton.
 RT 181 doesn't actually have an intersection with the BRP, you have to go briefly south RT 221 then left on RT 183 then right on RT 181.
 The Linville Gorge Area is generally to the west of RT 181; the Wilson Creek Area is generally to the east of RT 181.
 There are, however, often better ways to get into these areas than just off RT 181.
 The directions here offer the best apparent way, and sometimes an alternate.

-y at Linville Falls, milepost (approx) 315, take RT 221 to the south, then turn left (north)on RT 183.
+From the Blue Ridge Parkway at Linville Falls, milepost (approx) 315, take RT 221 to the south, then turn left (north)on RT 183.
 Then proceed as below:

-Access to Eastern Section of Gorge:
+Access to the Eastern rim of the Gorge:

-3) The third parking area is for Spence Ridge Trail and North Table Rock Trail - 1 mile from Hawksbill.
-Continue 1 mile to the first intersection and turn right (you will pass the Outward Bound School sign).
-Stay on this road, bearing to the right, through several switchbacks and you will arrive at Table Rock Picnic Area.
+To continue driving on Tablerock Rd., from Spence Ridge Trailhead, continue 1 mile to the first intersection and turn right (you will pass the Outward Bound School sign).
+Stay on this road (paved), bearing to the right, through many serious switchbacks and you will arrive at Table Rock Picnic Area.

-Access to Western Section of Gorge:
+Access to the Western rim of the Gorge:

-(The other end of Kistler Memorial Highway can be reached from Marion, NC.
+(Alternately, the other end of Kistler Memorial Highway can be reached from Marion, NC.
 From Marion take RT 70 east to Nebo.
 At Nebo, take N.C.
 126 across Lake James and continue 8 miles until turning left on RT 1238,(old NC 105) Kistler Memorial Highway.)

 CONFIDENCE Pretty confident